Lake Baikal: Proposed uranium enrichment center

 In 2006, the Russian government announced plans to build the world's first international uranium enrichment center at an existing nuclear facility in Angarsk, a city on the river Angara some 95 km downstream from the lake's shores.
 Critics and environmentalists argued it would be a disaster for the region and are urging the government to reconsider.

 After enrichment, only 10% of the uranium-derived radioactive material would be exported to international customers, leaving 90% near the Lake Baikal region for storage.
 Uranium tailings contain radioactive and toxic materials, which if improperly stored, are potentially dangerous to humans and can contaminate rivers and lakes.

 An enrichment center was constructed in the 2010s.

 Chinese-owned bottled water plant

 Chinese-owned AquaSib had been purchasing land alongside the lake and in 2019 started building a bottling plant and pipeline in the town of Kultuk.
 The goal was to export 190 million liters of water to China even though the lake had been experiencing historically low water levels.
 This spurred protests by the local population that the lake would be drained of its water, at which point the local government halted the plans pending analysis.

 Other pollution sources

-According to The Moscow Times and Vice, an increasing number of an invasive species of algae thrives in the lake from hundreds of tons of liquid waste, including fuel and excrement, regularly disposed into the lake by tourist sites, and up to 25,000 tons of liquid waste are disposed of every year by local ships.
+According to The Moscow Times and Vice, an increasing number of an invasive species of algae thrive in the lake from hundreds of tons of liquid waste, including fuel and excrement, regularly disposed into the lake by tourist sites, and up to 25,000 tons of liquid waste are disposed of every year by local ships.

-Historical traditions

-The first European to reach the lake is said to have been Kurbat Ivanov in 1643.